Is two-step verification required?

 Can I add an international number?

 Yes, just add a + in front of the country code (for example, a German number would start +49).
+Note that Chinese phone numbers (+86) can't receive automated phone calls from the US, but can use other methods of verification.

 What should I do if I will be traveling?
 Does this work outside of the US?